deviprasad80/hello-world/FAQ.md

  ```

 Later use swssconfig tool which is located in docker swss to load it into APP_DB.
-Alternatively you can add entry to app_db manually, but you also need to publish event to the channel that subscribed by fdborch.
+Alternatively entry to app_db can be added manually, but it is required to publish the event to the channel that is subscribed by fdborch.

 ----------------------------------------------------------------------------------------------------------------------------
-## Q:How to program FDB static/dynamic entries into ASIC?
+### Q:How to program FDB static/dynamic entries into ASIC?

-**A**: You can program FDB entries into ASIC as static/dynamic.
+**A**: FDB entries can be programmed into ASIC as static/dynamic.
 Please check this link [here](https://github.com/Azure/SONiC/issues/249).
 Give type as either "static" or "dynamic"

 - Example:
   ```